Bayesian quantum thermometry based on thermodynamic length: Bayesian estimation theory

 \subsection{Specifying the initial prior}

 Within the Bayesian approach, prior densities are updated to posterior densities as measurement data is acquired.
 Applying the Bayesian framework requires specifying an initial prior, and it is crucial to choose a prior which correctly represents ones prior knowledge, or does not strongly effect the inference process.
-It is convenient to express a general prior as a product
+If we recall that the QFI metric encodes the thermodynamic geometry of the sample space, then it is convenient to express a general prior as a product

 where $f(\theta)$ is a parameterization-invariant density.
-If we are interested in applying an equal a priori probability postulate on a specific domain of parameter space, i.e.,~we want an uninformative prior over the specified domain, then this corresponds to having a constant density on this domain.
+If we are interested in applying an equal a priori probability postulate on a specific domain of parameter space, i.e.,~we want an uninformative prior over the specified domain, then this corresponds to having a constant, $f(\theta) = \text{cons.}$, prior density on this domain.
+For a constant density the prior is proportional to the QFI metric, or in other words, the probability assigned to an infinitesimal parameter interval is proportional to the length of the interval.
 In this case we recover the so-called Jeffrey's prior, which is the prior expressing complete ignorance given the metric structure of the parameter space~\cite{Caticha_2008}.
 For all simulations performed in the next section we adopt a smoothed density

 with a normalization factor given by